AlibabaCloudDocs/cfw/intl.en-US/Product Introduction/Scenarios.md

-# Scenarios {#concept_imn_nlj_bfb .concept}
+# Scenarios

-Cloud Firewall is the primary infrastructure that you need to deploy to ensure network security of the businesses when you have migrated onto Alibaba Cloud.
-Cloud Firewall supports the functions including network-wide traffic identification, centralized policy management, intrusion detection, and logging.
+Cloud Firewall is the primary infrastructure that you can deploy to ensure network security for your business migrated to Alibaba Cloud.
+Cloud Firewall provides core functions such as network-wide traffic identification, centralized policy management, intrusion detection, and log auditing.

-Cloud Firewall controls the access traffic from the Internet to your ECS instances, external connection traffic from ECS instances to the Internet, and access traffic between ECS instances.
+Cloud Firewall controls the traffic from the Internet to your ECS instances, the traffic from ECS instances to the Internet, and the traffic between ECS instances.

-Cloud Firewall applies to the following scenarios:

--   **Control the access traffic from the Internet to ECS instances**: For example, a financial company on Alibaba Cloud uses IPS to protect their HTTP and other businesses exposed on the Internet.
+## Access control on the Internet firewall

+Controls inbound and outbound traffic on the Internet, and intercepts attacks and threats from the Internet, such as hacker intrusions, mining activities, and malicious traffic.

+## Access control on internal firewalls

+Controls the traffic between ECS instances on an internal network and isolates business, so that risks on a specific ECS instance do not pose security threats to the business on the cloud.

+## Access control on VPC firewalls

+Controls the traffic between VPCs.

+## Intrusion prevention

--   **Prevent abnormal external connection activities**: For example, a government sector on Alibaba Cloud analyzes not only the access traffic from the Internet to ECS instances, but also the external connection traffic from ECS instances to the Internet.
-Based on the analysis, the government sector can determine which ECS instances are at risk and then block abnormal access in real time to avoid potential risks.
+Detects and analyzes outbound connections of cloud assets, Internet access traffic, and traffic between ECS instances on an internal network.
+This helps you monitor the network traffic in real time, determine which cloud assets are at risk, and stop abnormal activities in real time to prevent risks.

--   **Protect the access traffic between ECS instances through micro-isolation**: For example, an e-commerce company on Alibaba Cloud runs businesses based on HTTP and uses Web Application Firewall \(WAF\) for business protection.
-To isolate the different businesses from each other, the company now deploys Cloud Firewall to comprehensively improve network control.
-This helps avoid threats to the company's cloud-based businesses due to security risks on a certain ECS instance.
+## Traffic visualization

+Presents asset information and access relationships to help you identify suspicious traffic in real time.

+## Classified protection compliance

+Stores the logs of more than six months of cloud assets, which helps websites meet classified protection compliance requirements.